hyperledger/web3j-docs/docs/getting_started/interacting_with_node.md

 IPC
 ---

-web3j also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as web3j.
-To connect simply use the relevant *IpcService* implementation instead of *HttpService* when you create your service:
+Web3j also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as web3j.
+To connect simply use the relevant `IpcService` implementation instead of `HttpService` when you create your service:

 ``` java